Customer Master Data Management: A Governed Single View

 2. Duplicate and inconsistent customer records

-Duplicate and inconsistent records are among the most common and costly customer data problems.
-They arise from manual data entry, different formatting rules across systems, customer name variations, and the use of disconnected applications that cannot recognize when multiple entries refer to the same individual.
+Duplicate and inconsistent records are the visible symptom.
+They result from manual data entry, inconsistent formatting across systems, name variations, and disconnected applications that cannot recognize when multiple records represent the same entity.
+The underlying issue is the absence of effective identity resolution.

 3. Regulatory compliance and privacy concerns